BYUCS260/Lab1-Portfolio/README.md

 - lists (Ordered and Unordered with at least 2 items)
 - different background colors for different sections (not each piece, but like header/footer/main content/etc)
 - images (at least 2)
-- links to other pages (at least the two above)
+- links to other pages that you have written
 - heading styles that are defined in your CSS (in the file main.css provided in this repository)

 ### Your Page must also include: